Algorithms for Data Analysis

 It is necessary to have prior knowledge on both the fundamentals of mathematics (analysis, linear algebra, probability, statistics) and computer science.
 As such, it is advised to be proficient in

-- the manipulation of vectors and matrix multiplication
+- Vector manipulation and matrix multiplication

-- the basics of the calculus of variations
+- Basics of calculus of variations

 Educational Goals